 Did you know that the Avon Ave / S 10th St neighborhood has more

-Sub-Saharan African and African ancestry people living in it than nearly
+Sub-Saharan African and Dominican ancestry people living in it than nearly

-this neighborhood's residents have Sub-Saharan African ancestry and 4.3% have African ancestry.
+this neighborhood's residents have Sub-Saharan African ancestry and 2.7% have Dominican ancestry.

 speak African languages at home.
 While this may seem like a small percentage, it is higher